konveyor/enhancements/enhancements/migration-waves/README.md

 #### Project Manager

 **New persona to create in Konveyor with this enhancement**.
-A management lead for the migration project that can create and modify migration waves but can only assign an owner and contributors to an application and applications to waves in the application inventory.
+A management lead for the migration project that can create and modify migration waves and assign applications to them but can only assign an owner and contributors to an application in the application inventory.

 ### User Stories